-This was a project of Patricia Cossard, the first UMD Libraries Faculty Fellow, in 2005-06.
+This was a project of Patricia Cossard, the first UMD Libraries Faculty Fellow, in Spring 2005.
 The goal was the creation of a Medieval Studies electronic resource in a thesaurus structure, plus a structure for classifying historical persons and locations for a multinational, multilingual public.

 The stated need for this was based on Cossard’s argument that previous electronic resources in Medieval Studies had been closed source, using closed systems, local standards, unstable access, and irregular archiving.
 She argued that this closed environment had not served the medieval studies community well, in that the field had traditionally been based on networking and shared sources.
 The thesaurus attempted to use best-practice from publishing and library sciences to create an open tool for medievalists and associated professionals, such as librarians.